nojronatron/file-sync-win/README.md

 - Web server for receiving and processing data from one or more clients.
 - Data processing to validate the data and format it for storage.
 - Data storage component for saving to a log file, and potentially a database.
-- SwaggerUI is included for testing the API in Debug mode. available at `server-address:port/swagger/index.html`
+- SwaggerUI is included for testing the API in Debug mode, and can be accessed at `server-address:port/swagger/index.html`
 - See [JSON Body Format](#json-body-format) below.
-- Currently, no user interface is planned.
+- Currently, no user interface is planned for MVP.

 ### Client Side